-Used containers could be 20 years old or so.
-They will have knocks, dents, scrapes, patch repairs and rust patches and will look like used containers.
-If aesthetic appearance is important to you, we would suggest taking a single trip container or purchasing a refurbished container, which offers the best of both worlds.
+Used options could be 20 years old or so.
+They will have knocks, dents, scrapes, patch repairs and rust patches and will look like used units.
+If aesthetic appearance is important to you, we would suggest taking a single trip unit or purchasing a refurbished container, which offers the best of both worlds.

 What do they look like?